mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A ClientInitKey object specifies a ciphersuite that the client supports, as well as providing a public key that others can use for key agreement.
-The client's identity key is intended to be stable throughout the lifetime of the group; there is no mechanism to change it.
-Init keys are intended to be used only once and SHOULD NOT be reused except in case of last resort.
+The client's identity key can be updated throughout the lifetime of the group by sending a new ClientInitKey with a new identity; the new identity MUST be validated by the authentication service.
+ClientInitKeys are intended to be used only once and SHOULD NOT be reused except in case of last resort.
 (See {{init-key-reuse}}).
 Clients MAY generate and publish multiple ClientInitKey objects to support multiple ciphersuites.
-ClientInitKeys contain an identifier chosen by the client, which the client MUST ensure uniquely identifies a given ClientInitKey object among the set of ClientInitKeys created by this client.
+ClientInitKeys contain an credential chosen by the client, which the client MUST ensure uniquely identifies a given ClientInitKey object among the set of ClientInitKeys created by this client.